jfude/CarND-Vehicle-Detection-UD/VDT_Writeup.md

 For each frame, though the window search is performed over the bottom half of each video frame, I actually calculate the features over the whole frame.
 This is unnecessary and then performance could be improved by calculating over a cropped image.

-In addition, it have been interesting to try to improve the classifier, e.g. considering a nonclassifier, optimizing parameters using GridSearchCV, and augmenting the data set with Udacity data.
+In addition, it would have been interesting to try to improve the classifier, e.g. considering a nonlinear classifier, optimizing parameters using GridSearchCV, and augmenting the data set with Udacity data.